 - YES Trash bags

-These additional items are encouraged in the campground:
+These additional items are allowed in the campground:

 - YES Battery-powered candles and lanterns